xiangzhi/RosBag2PsiStoreConverter/README.md

 This project builds a tool that converts Ros Bag (version 2.0 only) to [Platform for Situated Intelligence](https://github.com/microsoft/psi) Store (a.k.a.
 PsiStore).

 Some properties of the tool:
+* [Coming] If the message has a header in the root level, the message's originating time is set to the header time & the message time will be the time the message was published.
+If the message does not have a header, both originate and message time are set to the message publish time.
 * Does not rely on any external Ros message definitions, the tool figures out the fields from the message definitions in the RosBag.
 * Convert some common standard Ros messages into Psi formats (example: Sensor_msgs/Image -> Image) *Currently only some std_msgs implemented*
 * For standard messsages not implemented or custom ros messages, the tool deconstruct them into their [ros message built-in types](http://wiki.ros.org/msg)